epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 the all-zero address value typically has special meaning, the debugger displays the all-zero address value in a special way to make it easy to identify.
 You can see an example of this in the `TokenState.Owner` value in the screen shot from the start of this document.
 The `Erik Zhang` token has `N000000000000000000000000000000000` for the owner value.
-Neo addresses are base58 encoded and zero (i.e. `0`) is not a valid address character.
-So by encoding what is typically an invalid address this way, it is easy to identify without risk of colliding with a valid Neo address.
+EpicChain addresses are base58 encoded and zero (i.e. `0`) is not a valid address character.
+So by encoding what is typically an invalid address this way, it is easy to identify without risk of colliding with a valid EpicChain address.

 When string encoding a primitive type, the name of the primitive type is used directly.
 If there is a conflict with a user defined struct name, a '#' character can be used as a prefix to disambiguate.
 For example, `Address`